oszuidwest/zwtv-owncast/README.md

-# owncast-ssl-install
+# zwtv-owncast
-Debian/Ubuntu installer for Owncast that makes it a service etc. Replacement for https://github.com/oszuidwest/nginx-rtmp-live
+Opinionated installer for Owncast, used for ZuidWest TV.
+Replacement for https://github.com/oszuidwest/nginx-rtmp-live

 ## Conventions
 - Owncast has it's own user named `owncast`